Delay

 Either

-- Reset on rising or falling edge. -
+— reset on the rising or falling edge. -

 Level

-When the reset signal is different from zero at the current time step.
+When the reset signal is nonzero in the current time step.

 -